 What to pack for the North Shore

-The weather can vary greatly in all seasons so it’s a good idea to check the weather before you leave and then pack in layers for those dramatic changes in weather that often happen on the north shore.
+The weather can vary greatly in all seasons so it’s a good idea to check the weather before you leave and then pack in layers for those dramatic weather changes that often happen on the north shore.
 You can also check out these other gear recommendations:

 Extra time?
 Check out the Gunflint Trail

 The Gunflint Trail is a National Scenic Byway that will take you through incredible spots along the Superior National Forest right from Grand Marais.
-Coming from Lutsen it’s a left on 5th Ave W then a left on Gunflint Rd.
+Coming from Lutsen it’s left on 5th Ave W then a left on Gunflint Rd.
 This road has some of the very best wildlife spotting in the area.
-There are lots of turnoffs and hikes along the way and if you go at sunrise/sunset you can spot moose, fox, and other wildlife.
+There are many turnoffs and hikes along the way and if you go at sunrise/sunset you can spot moose, fox, and other wildlife.
 There is no cell service for many areas on this road so if you plan to hike download the Google maps of this area.